bwengerDU/March_Madness/README.md

 When we load these scores into our office pool, our Theoretical bracket won 3rd place with 98 points.
 When the points per round are graphed for all the brackets we see that our model is in the lead until the very last round, where Frank and Paige pull ahead with 114pts and 103pts, respectively.
 Our Actual bracket with 44pts ranks near the bottom at 3rd from last, only beating the 2 coin flip brackets (**see image**)

+**How many brackets did we start with, how many are in the final image?
+Our office pool consisted of # of people made up of celebrities, experts, Bryan's Friends, purely coin flip brackets, a theoretical score for the Logistic Regression model, a theoretical and actual score for the Random Forest Model.**

+**Importance list!!!!**

+## Conclusion

+The odds of predicting a perfect brack are 1 in 9.2 Quintillion.
+Bearing this in mind we have tamped our expectations down from the expectation of a perfectly predicted bracket.
+We instead feel the more realistic gauge of our model would be to compare it to several different groups of categorized brackets in order to see how well we would perform against different levels of competition.
+I simulated 5 different brackets that were predicted by the flipping of a coin, one group was comprised of celebrity brackets, one group was comprised of sports writers and analysts, and the last group was from my office pool.
+I also created a "Super Group" in which I took the top three performers from each group and compared them to three of our models in order to determine how we would perform against the best of all possible competitor types.

+calculated out theoretical scores and actual scores of our model's bracket

+## Delete below?
 As an initial analysis, we used the RandomForestClassier model to generate an importance_list (see Figure 2), to see which of our **number of features?** were of the most predictive value with the aggregate data.

 The tournament teams data was them used to train the model (win column should already be added to the dataframe at this point and will serve as the y_train).